hari2309s/what-does-it-mean/README.md

 ### `npm run predeploy`

-Builds the application as part of deployment and runs automatically beofre the deployment script.
+Builds the application as part of deployment and runs automatically before the deployment script.

 ### `npm run deploy`

-Deploys the application to GitHub pages and can be accessed from [https://hari2309s.github.io/what-does-it-mean](https://hari2309s.github.io/what-does-it-mean)
+Deploys the application to GitHub pages and can be accessed from [What does it mean](https://hari2309s.github.io/what-does-it-mean)